madebyais/ais-ejs-mate/README.md

 ## Credits

-This library is a fork from Robert Tom Carden's [ejs-locals](https://github.com/RandomEtc/ejs-locals), and the partial function remains relatively untouched from there (aside from cache support).
+This library is a fork from Jackson Tian's [ejs-mate](https://github.com/JacksonTian/ejs-mate), and the partial function remains relatively untouched from there (aside from cache support).
 Robert is still updating his library and it now supports other template engines - check it out!

 ## License